chrisjwaddell/Drop-down-field/README.md

 List item can't have special characters\
 ^ $    . * ?    ! : |    + - =    \ /    ( ) [ ] { }

+### Attributes in the DOM

+origin - The field value when the field was originally entered.\
+filter - What was typed in to the field.